Average Property Management Fees & Real Estate Management Costs (2026 Guide)

 The leasing fee is the one that surprises landlords most — and it's often the most expensive single charge in any given year.
 At 50–100% of one month's rent, a leasing fee on a $2,000/month property can run $1,000–$2,000.

-What it covers: marketing the property across listing platforms, scheduling and conducting showings, screening applicants (credit, background, income verification), preparing the lease, and coordinating the move-in.
 A good leasing process done properly by an experienced manager absolutely justifies this fee.
 But it also means tenant retention is the single most powerful lever for controlling your total property management cost — every renewal you secure is a leasing fee you don't pay.

 Quick Math on Tenant Turnover

-On a $1,800/month rental with a 75% leasing fee: one vacancy cycle costs you roughly $1,350 in leasing fees alone, plus lost rent during the vacancy period.
+On a $1,800/month rental with a 75% leasing fee, one vacancy cycle costs you roughly $1,350 in leasing fees alone, plus lost rent during the vacancy period.
 A manager who keeps a good tenant in place for an extra year — even at a slightly higher management fee — often delivers better net returns than one who lets tenants churn.

 4. What You'll Actually Pay: A Real-World Example